ilyabayel/ilyabayel/README.md

 ### Hi there, my name is Ilya 👋

 ## I'm a Future Master of Engineering, Software Developer and Designer!
-- 🔭 I’m currently working at AflaBank!
+- 👨‍💻 I’m currently working at AflaBank!
-- 🌱 I’m currently learning literally everything about Programming & Software Engineering
+- 📚 I’m currently learning literally everything about Programming & Software Engineering
-- 👯 I’m looking for chance to join a great team of professionals who loves software development as I do
 - ⚡ Random fact: I love to sing and play guitar

 ### Connect with me: